Written on Nov 18, 2015 8:00:00 AM

 Emergency Medical Condition (EMC)

 This ties in directly with your PIP, or Personal Injury Protection.
-Every insurance policy is required to have PIP, which is 80% of $10,000 of injuries related to your accident.
+Florida law states that every auto insurance policy is required to have PIP, which is 80% of $10,000 of injuries related to your accident.
 With changed laws, in order to be eligible to receive the full $10,000, you must get clearance from a qualified physician (chiropractors aren’t considered “qualified” to give an EMC).
 We have some detailed content on this if you want to learn more here.

 Burden of Proof

 Explaining the burden of proof is much simpler than no-fault or some of the above terms: as the plaintiff (or person suffering damages), you must prove that the defendant is liable for the injuries and damages incurred.
 While explaining this may sound simple on the surface, this can be tricky to wrap your mind around when put into practice.
-Personal injury attorneys are pivotal in helping explain the burden of proof and providing a clear-cut connection to your damages being most likely caused by the other party.
+An experienced attorney is pivotal in helping explain the burden of proof and providing a clear-cut connection to your damages being most likely caused by the other party.

-There are tons of personal injury terms to be aware of, but these are some common ones that are useful to know.
-If you’re wondering about anything else concerning an accident claim, regardless what kind of vehicle it was, make sure you contact an attorney right away.
+If you’re wondering about anything else concerning an accident claim, regardless of what kind of vehicle it was, make sure you contact an attorney right away.
 Doing so can make a huge difference in your case.